Frankie-Spencer/Virtual_DNA_Lab/README.md

 Download the software package as zip file using 'Download ZIP' and extract files.
 This software does not require additional installations of dependencies.

+IMPORTANT: If you have installed python already in your system, It is necessary to remove them in order for software package included python interpreter to work properly.

 Software package has embedded the following free and open source tools:

     -NFsim_v1.11, http://michaelsneddon.net/nfsim/download/